PRIVACY POLICY

 To use some of your personal information (see “Why do we collect your personal information”), we rely on approved partners.
 Certain approved partners may be able to determine “why” and “how” your personal information is used.

-• Certain social medias such as Facebook & Instagram pages, in accordance with Facebook Page Insights Data Policy and Twitter in accordance with Twitter Data Policy
+o Franchisees and licensees o Certain social media such as Facebook page insight, in accordance with Facebook Page Insights Data Policy.

-We may disclose your personal information to an actual or a potential buyer (and its agents and advisers) in relation to any actual or proposed divestiture, merger, acquisition, joint venture, bankruptcy, dissolution, reorganisation, or any other similar transaction or proceeding in compliance with applicable laws and regulations.
-Where this is required, we will take steps to minimise any data that is shared.
+We may disclose your personal information to an actual or a potential buyer (and its agents and advisers) in relation to any actual or proposed divestiture, merger, acquisition, joint venture, bankruptcy, dissolution, reorganization, or any other similar transaction or proceeding in compliance with applicable laws and regulations.
+Where this is required, we will take steps to minimize any data that is shared.

 We may disclose your personal information to any other person: with your consent; where we have an overriding legitimate interest (on balance with your interests) to do so; or where we have a legal or regulatory obligation to do so.